instadeepai/jumanji/README.md

 ## Examples 🕹️

-For a more in-depth examples of running with Jumanji environments, check out our colab notebooks:
+For more in-depth examples of running with Jumanji environments, check out our colab notebooks:

 | Example           | Topic          | Colab |
 |-------------------|----------------|:-----:|